pulumi/pulumi-provider-boilerplate/README.md

 You now have:

 1. A `provider/` folder containing the building and implementation logic
-    1. `cmd/pulumi-resource-xyz/main.go` - holds the provider's sample implementation logic.
+    1. `cmd/pulumi-resource-provider-boilerplate/main.go` - holds the provider's sample implementation logic.
 2. `deployment-templates` - a set of files to help you around deployment and publication
-3. `sdk` - holds the generated code libraries created by `pulumi-gen-xyz/main.go`
+3. `sdk` - holds the generated code libraries created by `pulumi gen-sdk`
 4. `examples` a folder of Pulumi programs to try locally and/or use in CI.
 5. A `Makefile` and this `README`.